Cataclysm and Catalyst?

 Welcome to Turning Point!
 Our name echoes the widespread recognition that our planet, and our humanity, has arrived at a pivotal turning point in evolutionary history.
 At the center of which lies a summoning call to each of us: to nurture a vital presence that continuously regenerates our lives and enlivens the whole of life as well.

-We invite you to imagine this journal, essentially, as a forum for inspired conversation around how we might best envision and care for our world—and each article, simply a means to begin a conversation.
-Conversation that calls us to see beyond our own time yet act on behalf of the love that wants to live through us, now.
+We invite you to imagine this journal as a forum for inspired conversation around how we might best envision and care for our world—and each article, simply a means to begin a conversation.
+Conversation that calls us to see beyond our own time, acting on behalf of our co-evolving future with our planet and peoples.

 May we act in Beauty, act from Inspiration, act Together…

 The eyes of the future are looking back at us and they are